 The two ends knotted together inside the piece.
 Tie the knots as you go – it can be difficult to reach them once you’ve crocheted a few more rounds!

-My preference is to use a combination of all three methods, depending on the pattern.
+My preference is to use a combination of all these methods, depending on the pattern.
 I generally cut the yarn and tie the ends together to give a smooth neat finish, but if I’m just making one or two stitches in the second colour, I usually drop the yarn to the inside, or crochet over it, so I can resume using it a couple of stitches later.
+I also (almost) never carry a dark colour behind white, as the dark colour is very likely to show through the gaps between the white stitches.

 Thank you so much for taking the time to leave a comment here!
 I read and appreciate every comment.
 I only respond to questions here on the blog, so please return to this page to see my reply, or check the box below to subscribe to new comments by email.